Get caught up on spring practice with out position previews

-Jay Sawvel is in his fifth year as an assistant coach at Minnesota.
-He coaches the defensive backs and special teams.
-Sawvel has coached under Jerry Kill for more than a decade, beginning at Southern Illinois in 2001 and moving on to Northern Illinois in 2008.
+Sawvel has coached with Tracy Claeys for more than a decade, beginning at Southern Illinois in 2001 and moving on to Northern Illinois in 2008.

+In 2014, under Sawvel's watch, Boddy-Calhoun earned All-Big Ten First Team recognition and Murray was named to the All-Big Ten Second Team.
 The Gophers ranked 18th in the country in pass defense in 2014, allowing 193.5 yards per game.
 Minnesota was tied for 23rd in the nation in interceptions with 15.

-Despite replacing both starting corners and facing four of the top 15 wide receivers in the nation, Sawvel's charges allowed only 215.1 receiving yards per game to rank No. 35 in the nation in 2013.
+In 2013, Sawvel coached first-team All-Big Ten selection Brock Vereen who broke up six passes and made 59 tackles as he played both corner and safety.
+Despite replacing both starting corners and facing four of the top 15 wide receivers in the nation, Sawvel's charges allowed only 215.1 receiving yards per game to rank No. 35 in the nation.
 Minnesota also recorded 10 interceptions, while only giving up 16 passing touchdowns.

 In 2012, the Gophers ended the season ranked No. 12 in the nation in pass defense and No. 23 in pass efficiency, while recording 13 interceptions.

-Sawvel helped lead NIU to a No. 14 national ranking in scoring defense in 2010.
+Sawvel helped lead Northern Illinois to a No. 14 national ranking in scoring defense in 2010.
 The Huskies also ranked No. 27 in total defense in 2010.
 Sawvel's defensive backs were an integral part of a Huskie defense that recorded 16 interceptions in 2010, to rank No. 27 in the nation.
 In each of Sawvel's first two seasons at Northern, the Huskies led the Mid-American Conference in total defense.

 On special teams, the Huskies blocked 17 kicks in Sawvel's three seasons.
 Sawvel also coached defensive back Jimmie Ward while he was at NIU.
 Ward was selected in the first round of the 2014 NFL draft by San Francisco.